Pece17/LinuxServerManagement/README.md

 ```

-# Initializing three more instances in Rovius CP (Work in progress) < Write!
+# Initializing three more instances in Rovius CP (Work in progress) < Cleanup!

 Open VDI from address https://vdi.haaga-helia.fi if you are working outside of Haaga-Helia lab environment, and navigate to Rovius CP in address https://vdi-lab.cp.haaga-helia.fi/client/